xonism/js-hex-clock/README.md

 # js-hex-clock

-Simple hex clock project created with JavaScript, HTML and CSS.
+🧠 Created using JavaScript, HTML and CSS.

+💡 Saw this on Reddit and wanted to recreate it myself.